kinsteronline/pit_boss/README.md

 ## PitBoss

-An experiment in NodeJS, the Canvas and Craps tables.
+An experiment in NodeJS, CoffeeScript the Canvas and Craps Tables.

 ### Imagined Modules